kamuyu-fred/WK1-code-challenge/README.md

 ## Setup

-Run the `npm-install` command to install project dependencies.
+Run the `npm install` command to install project dependencies.
 Input and output happens in terminal.

 ### Grade Calculator